 Contact Us Today to Speak With Our Kansas City Discrimination Lawyers

-If you feel that you have been wrongfully terminated from your job or demoted due to discrimination or harassment, free consultation an employment law attorney in Kansas City by calling the Carter Law Offices at 816-283-3500.
+If you feel that you have been wrongfully terminated from your job or demoted due to discrimination or harassment, schedule a free consultation with an employment law attorney in Kansas City by calling the Carter Law Offices at 816-283-3500.